The following are the laboratories available to the CIE program in meeting its educational objectives and outcomes:

 The laboratory housed the following major equipment; 2.5-metre flow channel, volumetric hydraulic bench, losses in piping systems, hydrostatics and properties of fluids, permeability tank, flow measurement device, impact of a jet, series/parallel pump test set, Reynold apparatus, besides other tools and apparatus essential for fluid testing.

 Geotechnical Engineering Laboratory (Supervisor: Eng.
-Muath H. Razzaq)
+Muawiyah S. Abusallam)

-Geotechnical engineering laboratory course (0908362).
-The equipment used in this laboratory enable students to conduct all testing of soil, such as Edometer, automatic compactors, Electromechanical sieve for sieves up to 315 mm diameter, Heavy duty triaxial cells for advanced applications 70 mm, Bladder air/water pressure cylinder, 6.5″ sand density cone apparatus, laboratory air compressor, 8 bar max. pressure, Triaxial load frame 50 KN, Liquid limit device Casagrande method, Riffle boxes, water baths, Shearmatic, digital automatic direct/residual shear machine with programmable pneumatic loading, MS Excel Effective Stress (CU-CD) Triaxial Testing Geo-Analysis Template conforming to ASTM D4767 software, thermostatic ovens, besides other tools like molds, sieves, etc.
+The equipment used in Geotechnical engineering laboratory course (0908362) enable students to conduct all testing of soil, such as Edometer, automatic compactors, electromechanical sieve for sieves up to 315 mm diameter, heavy duty triaxial cells for advanced applications 70 mm, Bladder air/water pressure cylinder, 6.5″ sand density cone apparatus, laboratory air compressor, 8 bar max. pressure, triaxial load frame 50 KN, liquid limit device Casagrande method, Riffle boxes, water baths, shearmatic, digital automatic direct/residual shear machine with programmable pneumatic loading, MS Excel Effective Stress (CU-CD) triaxial testing geo-analysis template conforming to ASTM D4767 software, thermostatic ovens, besides other tools like molds, sieves, etc.

 Wastewater Engineering Laboratory (Supervisor: Eng.
-Wafa M. Obeid)
+Ahmad Faisal Alkhdarat)

-Wastewater engineering laboratory is used in (0908454).
+Wastewater engineering laboratory is used for Water and Environment Laboratory course (0908356).
 This is intended to practice basic water quality analyses.
 Gravimetric, volumetric and spectrophotometric analytical methods are used to determine quality parameters of raw water, finished water and wastewater.
 Parameters tested include pH, acidity, alkalinity, hardness, conductivity, salinity and solids, BOD, DO, and COD among others.
 The laboratory housed the following equipment; pH Meters, portable dissolved oxygen meter, chloride field test system, universal mount for shakers, turbidimeter for turbidity testing, flocculator or jar test, thermostatically controlled incubators, UV/VIS Scanning Spectrophotometer and other tools for wastewater testing like flasks, oven, measuring beaker, etc.

 Surveying Laboratory (Supervisor: Eng.
 Mohammad A. Alaraj)

-This laboratory shares the space with pavement laboratory, and has a surveying equipment room, surveying equipment is used in (0908342) Surveying Laboratory.
+This laboratory has a surveying equipment room.
+Surveying equipment is used in (0908342) Surveying Laboratory.
 This laboratory equipped with modern instruments, with sufficient number of instruments for students uses.
 The major equipment are Total Station, Topcon auto level AT- G2, Electronic Digital Levels DL-500, Digital theodolite Topcon DT-200, Laser theodolite Topcon DT-200, Mirror stereoscope Topcon, Digital Planimeter Placom Topcon KP-90N, along with small tools like measuring tapes, etc.

-This laboratory serves mainly the measuring and/or determination of some material properties (strain and stress, yield stress, ultimate stress, fracture stress).
-Nondestructive testing of materials (NDT), micro and macro examination of materials and phase diagrams for steel.
-It is equipped with machines for conducting tests, such as: Tension, impact fatigue, bending, creep, hardness, and photo elasticity tests.
+Strength of Material equipment is used in Strength of Material Laboratory course (0908204).
+The laboratory is mainly devoted to measuring and/or determination of some material properties such as strain and stress, yield stress, ultimate stress and fracture stress.
+Nondestructive testing (NDT) of materials, micro and macro examination of materials and phase diagrams for steel are also covered in this laboratory.
+The laboratory is equipped with machines for conducting many other tests, such as tension, impact fatigue, bending, creep, hardness, and photoelasticity test.